-- 3e(iii): Public car parks should be well designed, lit and landscaped.
-Boundaries should avoid the use of close-boarded fencing in favour of brick walls to help establish attractive areas. - 3e(iv): Secure and useable cycle parking and storage facilities including bin storage should be incorporated into new development, as part of the street or development block.
+Public car parks should be well designed, lit and landscaped.
+Boundaries should avoid the use of close-boarded fencing in favour of brick walls to help establish attractive areas.

+3e(iv): Secure and useable cycle parking and storage facilities, including bin storage, should be incorporated into new development, as part of the street or development block.
 Facilities should be safe to use and well overlooked.
-Within the public realm cycle stands should be located at key locations, particularly adjoining the proposed public transport interchange facility in the District Centre.
+Within the public realm cycle stands should be located at key locations such as the neighbourhood centre.